What to Do With Your Old Wall-Mounted Phone Jack

 Cover up old wall-mounted phone jack with one of these brilliant ideas.

 First, either remove the box altogether, or cut the wires and tape up the ends with electrical tape so they don’t touch each other.
 Or, even better, trace the line to its source and remove/disconnect the entire wire.
-Then you can patch the wall with this tried and true method or a wall repair kit for less than $10 on Amazon.
+Then you can patch the wall with this tried and true method or a wall repair kit on Amazon.

 Hide the phone jack with a message board made of cork, a dry erase board or a chalkboard.
 If the jack sticks out too far for the message board to hang flat against the wall, attach a thin, empty picture frame to the back of the board to hold it away from the wall.
 (This also works to disguise the jack with artwork, of course!)